 You can increase the thickness of the bar by wrapping non-slip workout tape around the bar until you achieve the desired width.
 Alternatively, you can wrap a towel around the bar for a temporary solution, or should the bar not be in your home.

-Pull-ups are hard to get started at first, but once you increase your strength and technique, the pull-up is an amazing exercise.
-It is advised to start with a negative pull-up and build up as you improve your strength and technique.
+Pull-ups can be daunting at first, but once you increase your strength and technique, the pull-up is an amazing exercise.
+It is advised to start with a negative pull-up and build up as you improve your strength.

 Here are 5 benefits of pull-ups: